 Whey permeate is a rich source of phosphorus and other milk minerals such as potassium and magnesium.
-That makes it a potential solution to low phosphate levels in the blood, a key factor in refeeding syndrome, which can be a life-threatening condition when treating malnutrition.
+That makes it a potential solution to low phosphate levels in the blood, a key factor in refeeding syndrome, which can be a life-threatening condition when treating moderate acute malnutrition.

 University of Copenhagen led the study to investigate the effect when a conventional food aid product – corn-soy blend – was fortified with three alternative sources of phosphorus: monocalcium phosphate, skimmed milk powder or whey permeate.

 Conducted using a newly developed piglet model of undernourished children, the study showed a clear drop in blood phosphate during the first week of treatment with the corn-soya blend fortified with monocalcium phosphate.